 11th chords

 The 11th Chord adds a tone to the 9th chord and, hence the name, this tone is 11 steps from the root.
 This chord could include seven tones.
-On the piano you could play the "full version" of his chord with seven tones, but on a guitar only six tones are possible of course.
-Therefore, at least one tone is always excluded, which can vary depending on the chord shape.
+You can play the "full version" of his chord with sixth tones, but it's common to omit one or more tones.
+The third is often omitted, but also the fifth and the ninth can be left out instead.
+The included tones vary depending on the chord shape.
 See an overview of notes below.

 11